WilliamLi0623/Dell-Precision-E7530-Prototype-OpenCore/README.md

 4. Disables wake from iPhone/Watch: Specifically when your iPhone or Apple Watch come near, the machine will wake
 5. Disables TCP Keep Alive mechanism to prevent wake ups every 2 hours

+Also make sure you disable the two BT power pins on the back if you're using DW1820a.

 ### Checking your PCI memory address

 You have to compare your current DSDT with the patched DSDT, and change the memory address for certain built-in PCI devices to work.
 This is a _must_, because we use a DSDT injection here.